microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/itemanalytics-get.md

 Do not supply a request body for this method.

-## Response body
+## Response

-If successful, this method returns a `200 OK` response code and collection of [itemAnalytics][] object in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [itemAnalytics][] object in the response body.

 ## Example